 The Sinclair School of Nursing, in conjunction with the MU Graduate School, offers several fellowships and merit award programs for incoming and continuing DNP students.

 Fellowships for Underrepresented Minorities

 DNP applicants interested in being nominated for one of these fellowships must submit all DNP application materials by the November 1 admission deadline.

-Ronald E. McNair Fellowships: This program is designed to support newly admitted masters or doctoral students in any field who successfully completed a Ronald E. McNair Post-Baccalaureate Achievement Program at a university other than MU.
+Ronald E. McNair Scholars: This program is designed to support newly admitted masters or doctoral students in any field who successfully completed a Ronald E. McNair Post-Baccalaureate Achievement Program at a university other than MU.
 Nominees must have and maintain a 3.5 GPA.
 Fellowship applicants must include a letter from the McNair Director at the Post-Baccalaureate Achievement Program at a university other than MU.

 Gus T. Ridgel Fellowships: This fellowship program assists qualified underrepresented minority graduate students in any field.
 Awards can be made to U.S. citizens who are members of an underrepresented ethnic minority population (African American, Native American or Alaska Native, Hispanic or Mexican American).
 Nominees must have and maintain a 3.5 GPA.
 Please review the fellowships guidelines for more information.